Equitable Distribution in New Jersey Asset Division Cases

 Another important aspect that can have an impact on asset division is any written agreement made by the parties before or during the marriage concerning an arrangement of property distribution.
 For example, if the couple had a prenuptial agreement, the court will take that into account, along with the economic circumstances of each party at the time the divorce.
 Tax consequences are another factor that is usually considered, as that is often relevant when evaluating property.

 The court will attempt to ensure that there is a fair division of property based upon all of those factors.
-A knowledgeable attorney in the area could help an individual prepare for the court’s equitable distribution decision by gathering all of the necessary financial information to form a compelling case.
+A knowledgeable attorney in New Jersey could help an individual prepare for the court’s equitable distribution decision by gathering all of the necessary financial information to form a compelling case.

-A New Jersey Attorney Could Explain How Equitable Distribution Applies to Your Case
+A New Jersey Attorney Could Explain How Equitable Distribution Applies to Your Asset Division Case

 The distribution of marital property during a divorce can be a daunting task to take on through on your own.
 If you are facing this situation and do not know where to start, you may benefit from the assistance of a compassionate attorney.
-A New Jersey lawyer could explain what equitable distribution means in your asset division case and protect your rights throughout the entire process.
+A local lawyer could explain equitable distribution in New Jersey asset division cases and protect your rights throughout the entire process.
 Call today to schedule a consultation and learn more about your options.